Newmont Corporation [NEM] – A safe no matter how short-term sentiments looks

 Fundamental Analysis of Newmont Corporation [NEM]

-This company’s Return on Total Capital is 7.51, and its Return on Invested Capital has reached 2.10%.
-Its Return on Equity is 2.65, and its Return on Assets is 1.36.
-These metrics show a mixed bag, which means that this investment’s attractiveness can be quickly increased or decreased in the short term, depending on future updates NEM financial performance.
+This company’s Return on Total Capital is 6.76, and its Return on Invested Capital has reached 10.10%.
+Its Return on Equity is 18.03, and its Return on Assets is 9.48.
+These metrics all suggest that Newmont Corporation is doing well at using the money it earns to generate returns.

-Turning to investigate this organization’s capital structure, Newmont Corporation [NEM] has generated a Total Debt to Total Equity ratio of 40.57.
-Similarly, its Total Debt to Total Capital is 28.86, while its Total Debt to Total Assets stands at 20.57.
-Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 5.05, and its Long-Term Debt to Total Capital is 34.36.

 What about valuation?
-This company’s Enterprise Value to EBITDA is 14.75 and its Total Debt to EBITDA Value is 1.66.
-The Enterprise Value to Sales for this firm is now 4.29, and its Total Debt to Enterprise Value stands at 0.21.
-Newmont Corporation [NEM] has a Price to Book Ratio of 1.76, a Price to Cash Flow Ratio of 10.15 and P/E Ratio of 16.59.
+This company’s Enterprise Value to EBITDA is 11.78 and its Total Debt to EBITDA Value is 1.82.
+The Enterprise Value to Sales for this firm is now 4.56.
+Newmont Corporation [NEM] has a Price to Book Ratio of 1.64, a Price to Cash Flow Ratio of 11.17 and P/E Ratio of 14.17.
 These metrics all suggest that Newmont Corporation is more likely to generate a positive ROI.

-Shifting the focus to workforce efficiency, Newmont Corporation [NEM] earns $300,083 for each employee under its payroll.
-Similarly, this company’s Receivables Turnover is 24.91 and its Total Asset Turnover is 0.35.
-This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 2.21 and its Current Ratio is 2.95.
+Similarly, this company’s Total Asset Turnover is 0.32.
+This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.86 and its Current Ratio is 2.63.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 0.13, which indicates that it is 1.88% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 69.84.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 0.18, which indicates that it is 3.35% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 72.02.
+This RSI suggests that Newmont Corporation is currently Overbought.

 Conclusion: Is Newmont Corporation [NEM] a Reliable Buy?